 Feminism’s history is one of falsely gendering human rights issues.
 They then advocate as if only women’s experience of those issues matters, and only women deserve relief from the conditions which cause those issues, while only men bear culpability for them.
 This has been the reasoning feminists have used to advocate “reforms” which create benefits for their movement and some women at the expense of male obligation and sacrifice, and of men’s families.

 Feminism’s rape culture theory is based on the work of women like Susan Brownmiller, who in 1978, joined several of her comrades in the movement in lying to the U.S. congress about the scope, prevalence, and gender demographics of domestic violence as part of a decades-long push for discriminatory family violence law.
 Contributing to that push was Gloria Steinem, an icon of the movement, whose promotion of Mary P Koss’s faulty survey method (via publication) paved the way for it to become standard fare in research on sexual violence.
 Ms. Magazine sponsored a survey using Koss’s method and published the results in 1987.
-Koss’s published survey results figured prominently in efforts to replace the gender-neutral Family Violence Services and Protection act of 1984 with a then-new, gender-discriminatory version: The Violence Against Women act, signed in 1994.
+Koss’s published survey results figured prominently in efforts to replace the gender-neutral Family Violence Prevention and Services act of 1984 with a then-new, gender-discriminatory version: The Violence Against Women act, signed in 1994.
 That law has led to terrible abuses in both criminal and family court.

 When confronted with this and other criticism of the 2nd wave’s anti-male legal lobby, modern feminists all make the same argument: “Those aren’t real feminists!”
 Ignoring the fact that their critics are talking about the mothers of theory they reference when telling us how they believe men’s issues are really feminist issues, they point to feminism’s dictionary definition as the One True Feminism and insist that those embarrassments to the modern feminist movement must be radical feminists, therefore not representative.
 This, they seem to believe, exempts feminism from responsibility for its entire anti-male legal lobbying history.
 Real feminists, they insist, only advocate for equality for everyone, like the suffragettes.